Last Updated on February 24, 2023 by Bert-Jan Schilthuis-Ihrig

 Something I love about this homemade stain remover is that you probably already have all of these ingredients laying around – which means this follows The Buyerarchy of Needs.

-I’ve only test this homemade stain removers on armpit stains so far, but for more examples of it’s raw power, check out the full blog post by Earth Friendly Tips!
+I’ve only test this homemade stain removers on armpit stains so far, but for more examples of it’s raw power, check out the full blog post!

 Frequency: Treat stains as they appear, and go through wardrobe and check for spots every 6 months